 Call for Abstract

-17th International Conference on Pharmaceutics and Drug Safety, will be organized around the theme “Recent Advancements in Pharmaceutics and Pharmacoviligance”
+18th International Conference on Pharmaceutics and Drug Safety, will be organized around the theme “”

 Submit your abstract to any of the mentioned tracks.